Welcome to The Climbing Dictionary !!!

 Runner

 A loop of tape or webbing either sewn or tied (Aka sling, especially in the UK).
-In the UK, a 'runner' is a running belay.
+In the

 (d) Schlinge, (f) Sangle, (i) Anello, (e) Anilla, (s) Slinga, (pl) Talma ?, (pl) Petla